ourfriendselectric/golden-robot-records/_golden-robot-records/pssr.md

     uploads_dir: uploads/logos
 ---

-**...from New York City, a brand new edition in the rock ‘n’ roll tradition**
+**…from New York City, a brand new edition in the rock ‘n’ roll tradition**

 **PSSR**